-Eloquentia Perfecta: Writing Int ensive Core Requirement Core component title Varies Minimum credit hours attributed course Core-specific pre- / co-requisites and/or requirements Prerequisite: Eloquentia Perfecta: Writter 1900 / CORE 1900] Prerequisite: Eloquentia Perfecta: Written / Visual Communication [ENGL 1900; ENGL 1920; ENGL 2005 (1905); EAP 1900 / CORE 1900] Core component summary Eloquentia Perfecta Writing Intensive courses are part of a rigorous and cohesive set of courses designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
-Courses that satisfy the Eloquentia Perfecta: Writing Intensive requirement build students' ability to write effective prose within the context of a specific Core or disciplinary inquir Through a range of formal and informal writing assignments involving multiple stages of invention and revision, students will develop persuasive written claims and analyze and synthesize material from a variety of sources appropriate to the course inquiry.
-As they write messages and arguments for specific audiences and purposes, stude will gain the ability to reflect critically on the ways identity and values shape written communication.
-They also furth reflect on the ways in which rhetorically fluent communication is vital to ethical public discourse, understood as effective communication in service of the common good.
-Core component learning outcomes Students who complete this Core component will be able to: Write effectively for specific purposes and audiences Analyze and synthesize claims from a variety of sources Synthesize, summarize, paraphrase, and quote from a variety of appropriate sources in support of specific cla Engage in processes of invention and revision that enable evaluation of their own and others' rhetorical choic written messages and arguments Reflect on the ways in which rhetorically proficient written communication contributes to ethical public discount Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 3, SLO 4 Essential criteria required of all Core components designated as Eloquentia Perfecta: Writing Intensive What instructors must do / teach / assign / require to ensure the integrity of each section University-wide "Writing Intensive" All sections must be taught at a maxinational professional organizations (expractices benchmarks for post-graduateaching assistants to manage the student of the section of the se ntly focus on student writing.
-Student texts should be workshopped by the instructor
+Eloquentia Perfecta: Writing Int ensive Core Requirement Core component title Varies Minimum credit hours attributed course Core-specific pre- / co-requisites and/or requirements Prerequisite: Eloquentia Perfecta: Written 1900 / CORE 1900] Prerequisite: Eloquentia Perfecta: Written / Visual Communication [ENGL 1900; ENGL 1920; ENGL 2005 (1905); EAP 1900 / CORE 1900] Core component summary Eloquentia Perfecta Writing Intensive courses are part of a rigorous and cohesive set of courses designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
+Courses that satisfy the Eloquentia Perfecta: Writing Intensive requirement build students' ability to write effective prose within the context of a specific Core or disciplinary inquiry.
+Through a range of formal and informal writing assignments involving multiple stages of invention and revision, students will develop persuasive written claims and analyze and synthesize material from a variety of sources appropriate to the course inquiry.
+As they write messages and arguments for specific audiences and purposes, students will gain the ability to reflect critically on the ways identity and values shape written communication.
+They also further reflect on the ways in which rhetorically fluent communication is vital to ethical public discourse, understood as effective communication in service of the common good.
+Core component learning outcomes Engage in processes of invention and written messages and arguments and audiences own and others' rhetorical choices in Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance · SLO 3, SLO 4 Essential criteria required of all Core components designated as Eloquentia Perfecta: Writing Intensive What instructors must do / teach / assign / require to ensure the integrity of each section University-wide "Writing Intensive" All sections must be taught at a maxin national professional organizations (e practices benchmarks for post-gradua teaching assistants to manage the stu Instruction should frequently focus or and/or peers Writing assignments must be spread t Collaborative or group writing assignments student writing.
+Student texts should standards for writing courses set by an and Communication) and best ri medical school); courses may use be workshopped by the instructor

-- Students must have the opportunity to develop written arguments through processes that involve several stages of invention and revision - By course end, students must have produced a minimum of 5000 words of formal and/or informal argumentative prose.
-Total word count may include outlines or drafts as well as final written projects - The Associate Director of Eloquentia Perfecta: Written and Visual Communication and the associated subcommittee will be responsible for working with instructors to accommodate the criteria listed above to specific disciplinary parameters (e.g. intensive-writing courses in languages other than English; technical or professional writing in capstone courses)
+UNIVERSITY CORE Students must have the opportunity to develop written arguments through processes that involve several stages of invention and revision By course end, students must have produced a minimum of 5000 words of formal and/or informal argumentative prose.
+Total word count may include outlines or drafts as well as final written projects The Associate Director of Eloquentia Perfecta: Written and Visual Communication and the associated subcommittee will be responsible for working with instructors to accommodate the criteria listed above to specific disciplinary parameters (e.g. intensive-writing courses in languages other than English; technical or professional writing in capstone courses)